melizeche/get-shorty/README.md

-# Flask Get Shorty
+# flask-get-shorty

-A simple URL shortener(Not working yet)
+A simple URL shortener capable of redirect to diferent targets according to the user device(desktop, mobile, tablet) written in Flask

 ## Requirements